Affluent Tokyo suburb shows why Japan’s opposition can’t keep up

 Kan, a former patent lawyer, was a symbol of the opposition’s rise to power.
 He became a hero in the 1990s, when he exposed a health ministry cover-up over tainted blood products that left hemophiliacs infected with HIV.
 Kan then became one of the most prominent members of the DPJ, which built momentum by attacking corruption until it scored a historic election victory over the LDP in 2009.

-Kan served as prime minister for a year between 2010 and 2011, which coincided with the earthquake and tsunami, which triggered a nuclear power plant disaster.
-In the 2012 election, with his party tarnished, he lost the district to the LDP for the first time in 16 years and only gained a parliamentary seat through proportional representation.
+Kan served as prime minister for a year between 2010 and 2011, which coincided with the earthquake and tsunami that triggered a nuclear power plant disaster.
+In the 2012 election, with his party tarnished, he lost the district to the LDP for the first time in 16 years and only gained a Diet seat through proportional representation.

 The party has struggled to shake that image of incompetence ever since: A poll published by the Asahi Shimbun on Oct.
 20 found 58% of respondents said the CDP wasn’t capable of running the government.